hoggmania/EnvironmentConfigurationObfuscation/README.md

 A pluggable mechanism to (de)obfuscate configuration secrets in a lights out management environment.

 <WARNING>
 This is not encryption, it is obfuscation only.
 An attacker with full access to the hoist machine could de-obfuscate the secret.
-If you need full FIPS-like secret protection , buy a HSM!
+If you need full FIPS-like secret protection , buy a HSM! (even then how will you protected the HSM pin!?
+For LOM it's a Catch 22 situation).
+There are solution (very expensive >$50k) to this problem, but for simple LOM obfuscation is the really the only thing you can offer.
+Its security theatre at best.

  Can't say you haven't been warned.
 </WARNING>

 Can use static machine entropy (mac addresses etc) or a remote file in a shared/clustered model.
 Does not require the use of a HSM or keystore, instead it recreates the entropy to decrypt the secret.